FIFA U-17 Women's World Cup

-The FIFA U-17 Women's World Cup is an international association football tournament for female players under the age of 17.
-It is organized by Fédération Internationale de Football Association (FIFA).
-The tournament is held in even-numbered years, starting in 2008.
-The current champions are Spain, which won its second title at the 2022 tournament in India.
+The FIFA U-17 Women's World Cup is an annual (biennial until 2024) international women's association football tournament for female players under the age of 17.
+It is organized by Fédération Internationale de Football Association (FIFA) since 2008.
+The current champions are North Korea, who won a record-extending fourth title at the 2025 edition in Morocco.

 History

-In 2003 after the inaugural success of the 2002 FIFA U-19 Women's World Championship, held in Canada, FIFA proposed adding a second youth tournament for girls.
+In 2003, after the inaugural success of the 2002 FIFA U-19 Women's World Championship, held in Canada, FIFA proposed adding a second youth tournament for girls.
 Continental confederations told FIFA it would be difficult to create a second championship, with the age limits in place at the time.
 Therefore, FIFA created the U-17 Women's World Cup and the U-20 Women's World Championship (renamed the "U-20 Women's World Cup" in 2007), the same age groups as its men's youth tournaments.
 Accordingly, the age limit for the U-19 championship was increased to 20, effective with the 2006 FIFA U-20 Women's World Championship in Russia.
 FIFA committed to creating a U-17 women's championship, stated to begin in 2008.

 The first tournament was held in 2008 in New Zealand from 28 October to 16 November.
-Four cities hosted matches during the inaugural tournament – North Shore City (North Harbour Stadium), Hamilton (Waikato Stadium), Wellington (Wellington Stadium) and Christchurch (QEII Park).
-New Zealand won hosting rights at the same time that Chile received hosting honours for the 2008 FIFA U-20 Women's World Cup; Ecuador also bid for the event.
+Four cities hosted matches during the inaugural tournament – North Shore City (North Harbour Stadium), Hamilton (Waikato Stadium), Wellington (Wellington Stadium) and Christchurch (Queen Elizabeth II Park).
+New Zealand won hosting rights at the same time that Chile received hosting honours for the 2008 FIFA U-20 Women's World Cup.

 On 4 April 2020, FIFA announced the decision of postponing the 2020 World Cup which was originally scheduled in five venues to be held from 2 to 21 November in India.
 The tournament was initially postponed to 2021, subject to further monitoring.
-On 17 November 2020, FIFA announced that the 2020 edition of the tournamenth would be cancelled, and India were appointed as hosts of the next edition of the tournament in 2022.
+On 17 November 2020, FIFA announced that the 2020 edition of the tournament would be cancelled, and India were appointed as hosts of the next edition of the tournament in 2022.
 However, on 16 August 2022, India were stripped of their hosting rights for 2022 as the All India Football Federation was suspended by FIFA.
 The rights were given back to India on 26 August 2022 as the AIFF was reinstated by FIFA.

-From 2024 the tournament will take place annually and will have 48 participating teams divided into 4 'mini-tournaments' of 12 teams each divided into 3 groups of 4 with the winners and best runner up qualifying to the MT semi-finals and the 2 winners qualifying to the final.
-The winner of each MT would qualify to a 'final four' tournament with 2 semi-finals, a third place match and a final to decide the FIFA U17 World Champions.
+Dominican Republic was selected as host for the 2024 edition on 23 June 2023.

+Starting from 2025 the U-17 Women's World Cup and its men's counterpart are held annually.
+Morocco was selected on 14 March 2024 to host the 2025–2029 editions, becoming the first African country to stage the tournament.